-Fashions of Multicultural Australia (FOMA) is set to return in 2020 after it's highly successful Runway Showcase and Cultural Exhibit in March 2019 at the Cutaway, Barangaroo.
-As we build towards another major showcase of fashion of culture next year, we thought we'd catch up with one of our key designers from 2019, Anjilla Seddeqi, and find out what she's been up to since she participated in FOMA and walked home with the 2019 FOMA Symbol of Harmony Award.
+Fashions of Multicultural Australia (FOMA) is set to return in 2021 after it's highly successful Runway Showcase and Cultural Exhibit last year at the Cutaway, Barangaroo.
+As FOMA builds towards another major showcase of fashion of culture next year, we thought we'd catch up with one of our key designers from 2019, Anjilla Seddeqi, and find out what she's been up to since she participated in FOMA and walked home with the 2019 FOMA Symbol of Harmony Award.

 Full Name: Anjilla Khwaja

 Years of living in Australia: 30

 I started designing for myself approximately 13 years ago and mainly due to the lack of modest yet stylish and sophisticated clothes available at the time.
 I had difficulty finding pieces that worked for me, my lifestyle and career and began designing my own clothes.

 I have a legal background and practiced refugee law for a number of years.
 The opportunity to explore my artistic and creative side was very refreshing and exciting.

 My debut collection was launched in December 2017 at Dubai Modest Fashion Week.

 What are the primary cultural influences that inspire your designs?

 My Afghan heritage informs my design process particularly fabric choice and colours.
 I tend to focus on the celebrations in Afghanistan and the attire worn during those special occasions.
 There’s a strong emphasis on brocades, embroidered fabrics and vibrant and lively colours.
 Afghanistan has seen its fair share of war and destruction and so it’s important for me to focus on the positive aspects like the traditions, cultural practices and celebrations.